Status : Published Published On : Mar, 2022 Report Code : VRHC1259 Industry : Healthcare Available Format : Page : 200

 Based on application, the global viral and non-viral vector manufacturing market is divided into gene therapy, vaccinology, cell therapy, and others.
 Gene therapy is anticipated to witness the largest share in the market owing to the rising number of gene therapy clinical trials for chronic and infectious diseases like cancer, cardiovascular diseases, and neurodegenerative diseases globally.

-Viral and Non-Viral Vector Manufacturing Market Report Coverage
+Global Viral and Non-Viral Vector Manufacturing Market Report Coverage

 Report Metric